DTCHINA/EpicorScraps/README.md

 Please try to use descriptive names, and include a readme.md file in your folder briefly describing what your submission does.

-PLEASE DO NOT FORK FOR CONTRIBUTIONS; Instead, email me and request an invite to collaborate.
+PLEASE DO NOT FORK FOR CONTRIBUTIONS; Instead, email me (jeff.johnson@acti.aero) and request an invite to collaborate.
 This will make browsing much easier for all of us.
 Thanks!